-Our written related party transactions policy requires our Audit Committee to review any transaction, arrangement or relationship or series thereof that will involve more than \$120,000 in which the Company is a participant, and in which any related party (directors, executive officers, holders of more than five percent of the Common Stock and immediate family members of any of the foregoing) has a direct or indirect interest (each a "related party transaction").
+Our written related party transactions policy requires our Audit Committee to review any transaction, arrangement or relationship or series thereof that will involve more than \$120,000 in which the Company is a participant, and in which any related party (directors, executive officers, holders of more than five percent of the Common Stock, and immediate family members of any of the foregoing) has a direct or indirect material interest (each a "related party transaction").
 In determining whether to ratify or approve a related party transaction, the Audit Committee will consider, among other factors it deems appropriate, whether the transaction is on terms no less favorable than terms generally available to an unaffiliated third party under the same or similar circumstances, the extent of the related party's interest in the transaction, the approximate dollar value of the transaction, and whether the proposed transaction includes any potential reputational risk to the Company.
 Executive officer and non-employee director compensation reported in this proxy statement is not considered a related party transaction.

-Since the beginning of our fiscal year 2022, there have been no related party transactions and, as of the date of this Proxy Statement, no related party transactions are proposed.
+Other than as set forth below, since the beginning of fiscal year 2023, there have been no related party transactions and, as of the date of this Proxy Statement, no related party transactions are proposed.